 Can AI Models Even Reach Your Content?

-None of the optimization matters if a model cannot fetch your page in the first place, and this is the most overlooked LLMO step.
+None of the optimization matters if a model cannot fetch your page in the first place, and in the readiness scans we run, this is the LLMO step most often skipped.

-Bots already make up more than half of all web requests, Cloudflare reported in late 2025, with AI crawlers among the fastest-growing of them.
+Bots now generate more than half of HTML requests, Cloudflare reported in its 2025 Year in Review, with AI crawlers among the fastest-growing of them.
 They are also pickier than Googlebot in one important way: most read raw, static HTML and do not run JavaScript.
 If your content is injected client-side, a crawler like GPTBot, OAI-SearchBot, ClaudeBot, or PerplexityBot can fetch the URL and still see almost nothing.

 Two more blocks are common.
 A robots.txt rule may disallow the AI crawlers by name, often added by a plugin or a default nobody revisited.
 A firewall or bot-management rule (Cloudflare and similar) may challenge non-browser traffic and quietly turn the crawlers away even when robots.txt allows them.